Professional Development for Transport Planners: the TPS PDS

 Central to the Society’s commitment to fostering the development of skilled transport planners is the Professional Development Scheme, the TPS PDS, which has become the industry standard since its launch in 2008, with most of the leading consultants using it, as well as a growing number of local authorities.

 For the transport planner, the PDS provides a detailed framework within which they develop their technical and generic professional skills over the initial years of their career.
-For those with a UK Honours degree (or its equivalent) but without a TPP approved transport Masters, completion of the PDS provides exemption from the TPP Portfolio of Technical Knowledge (PTK)
+For those without a TPP approved transport Masters, completion of the PDS provides exemption from the TPP Portfolio of Technical Knowledge (PTK) - the first stage in a Standard TPP application.

 For the employer, use of the PDS encourages their staff to obtain the range of skills required to be able to work effectively as professional.
 It is also provides a useful performance metric, enabling them to track progress and commitment to personal professional development.